petermsiegel/pmsLibrary/requireUserCmd.md

       :Select cmd
       :Case 'require'
-          r←⊂']require loads ⎕SE.require (as needed) and adds to ⎕PATH in current namespace (if needed).' r←⊂' Useful to ensuring that current namespace can find function require.' r←⊂' Function require:'
+          r←⊂']require loads ⎕SE.require (as needed) and adds to ⎕PATH in current namespace (if needed).' r,←⊂' Useful to ensuring that current namespace can find function require.' r,←⊂' Function require:'
-          r←⊂'     Used to verify that objects are in the current namespace or the ⎕PATH.' r←⊂'     If not, loads from requested workspace, directory, or file.' r←⊂'     See require.help'
+          r,←⊂'    Used to verify that objects are in the current namespace or the ⎕PATH.' r,←⊂'    If not, loads from requested workspace, directory, or file.' r,←⊂'    See documentation in require.help or type:' r,←⊂'      require ''-HELP'' '
           r,←⊂']require executes:'
           r,←⊂'   ⎕SE.SALT.Load ''pmsLibrary/src/require -target=⎕SE'''
           r←↑r